 Located in southeastern Utah, visiting Canyonlands National Park is a must if you’re an outdoor enthusiast looking to escape the chaos of the city.

 Known for its diverse and dynamic desert landscape, Canyonlands provides visitors with a fantastic assortment of hiking, backpacking, river rafting, photography and camping opportunities that are only amplified by the natural beauty of this amazing national park.
+You should definitely add Canyonlands to your list of must-see US National Parks.

 Within this 337,598 acre park, visitors will find exquisite natural canyons, arches, fins, buttes, mesas, and spires that have all been carved out by the awe-inspiring power of the Green and Colorado Rivers.
 Because of these two rivers and their natural flow pattern through the park, Canyonlands has been further subdivided into four unique districts.
 These districts are known as Island in the Sky, The Needles, The Maze, and The Rivers (the Colorado and Green Rivers).
 Each of these amazing areas has a distinct natural landscape that is worth visiting.